dask/distributed/docs/source/scheduling-policies.rst

 Last in, first out
 ~~~~~~~~~~~~~~~~~~

-When a worker finishes a task the immediate dependencies of that task get top
+When a worker finishes a task, the immediate dependencies of that task get top
 priority.
 This encourages a behavior of finishing ongoing work immediately
 before starting new work.
 This often conflicts with the
-first-come-first-served objective but often results in shorter total runtimes
+first-come-first-served objective, but often results in shorter total runtimes
 and significantly reduced memory footprints.

 .. _priority-break-ties: